Other Legal Resources

 CUNY Legal Resources

 CUNY Citizenship Now! provides free, high quality, and confidential immigration law services.
 Our attorneys and paralegals offer one-on-one consultations to assess participants’ eligibility for legal benefits and assist them in applying when qualified.

-- CUNY students, faculty and staff from the seven countries (Iran, Iraq, Libya, Somalia, Sudan, Syria and Yemen) affected by the Executive Order with questions about their immigration status and/or travel abroad plans should write to Citizenship Now! at firstname.lastname@example.org.
+- CUNY students, faculty and staff from the six countries (Iran, Libya, Somalia, Sudan, Syria and Yemen) affected by the Executive Order with questions about their immigration status and/or travel abroad plans should write to Citizenship Now! at firstname.lastname@example.org.

-- Travel Advisory: For students, faculty and staff in the US from the seven affected countries, our best advice remains not to travel abroad until we have more clarity about ongoing developments in the wake of the Executive Order.
-CN! plans a Facebook Live session and a Facebook page for students to share information and get their questions answered.
+- Travel Advisory: For students, faculty and staff in the US from the six affected countries, our best advice remains not to travel abroad until we have more clarity about ongoing developments in the wake of the Executive Order.

 The CLEAR (Creating Law Enforcement Accountability & Responsibility) project, housed at CUNY School of Law, primarily aims to address the unmet legal needs of Muslim, Arab, South Asian, and other communities in the New York City area that are particularly affected by national security and counter-terrorism policies and practices.

 - Counseling Services

 |Hunter||Barbara Medina (J-1 scholars only)||email@example.com|

 RESOURCES FOR DETAINED IMMIGRANTS